MathisZerbib/react-modal-library/example/README.md

 It is linked to the custom-modal-library package in the parent directory for development purposes.

 You can run `npm install` and then `npm start` to test your package.

+IDEA TODO ?  :

+- Make function on modal overlay click add prop is closable or not ?
+- Choose the font fammily ?